IckleChris/jquery-date-dropdowns/README.md

 ###To Come
 - Ability to specify relative dates as default values (e.g. `today`, `+1 week` or `my wedding anniversary`).
 - Ability to pass an instantiated `date()` object as a default value
+- Similarly formatted time inputs (hours : minutes, optional seconds).
+This is likely to be a separate file to avoid unnecessary bloat for users who only need date inputs, but a merged version should also be available.
 - And maybe more, who knows..